Are Energy Efficient Air Conditioners Worth It?

 2. AC Size

 Always discuss your needs with a licensed HVAC professional in Tulsa.
 They understand AC ratings which are based on Btu’s/hour or in ‘tons’ which are equal to 12,000 Btu’s/hour per ton.
-When shopping on your own it’s easy to think a bigger air conditioner is best.
+When shopping on your own it’s easy to think a bigger air conditioning system is best.
 However, if you get a unit too big for your home it actually costs more money not only to buy and install but also to run.
 So basically you will not be doing much to improve energy efficiency, or can maybe even make it worse.

 Larger units in smaller homes also have trouble dehumidifying the air.
 If you choose the right-sized unit you can effectively reduce energy by as much as 35%.
 Your Tulsa Innovative Air Pros will calculate the volume of air needed to keep your home cool, but also consider your local climate, the layout of your home, your insulation and how much sun exposure your home has.
 All of these variables contribute to the heat in your home.
 There is a formula used as an industry standard to measure size requirements.